The Locker Key

 “Whoa.
 You are sittin’ on something, Jake.
 I’d call it a nest of vipers.”

-Tony chuckles and picks up the locker key and fingers it.
+Corelli chuckled, picked up the locker key.
 “This is just your average locker key.
 Some subway station.
 The bus terminal.
 Train station.
 Airport.
 Could be anywhere.”

 “I’m a little out of my depth here.
 I’m just a fuckin’ TV reviewer.”
 Jake says.

-Tony slides the key back across the table to Jake.
+Corelli slid the key back across the table to Jake.
 “I’ll run a search on this dude Marlowe and see what I can dig up on him.
 In the meantime, you should get on that mountain bike of yours and start combing the city.
 It shouldn’t be that hard to locate.
 Start downtown.
-Dundas Bus Station or Union Station would be your best bets.”
+Subway stations, Dundas Bus Station or Union Station would be your best bets.”

 “Thanks Tony.”

 “Sure, no sweat.
-Look, I’m gonna break the Marlowe thing.
+Look, I’m gonna break the Marlowe thing soon as I find out exactly who he is.
 But I’ll keep your name out of it.
 I don’t need you for this.
 But I really want to know what’s in the locker, Jake.
 You still have the same email address?”

 “Yeah.”